Skip to content

 KS2 school programmes

 Get your hands dirty with a member of the Epping Learning team in a minibeast hunt at Epping Forest.
 Students will be taught how to use specialist equipment such as sweep nets and beating sheets to help them with catching and classifying invertebrates.
-They will also have a go at using binoculars to look at the adaptations of water birds at Connaught Water.
 Emphasis can be placed on classification, evolution, adaptation, food chains or life cycles depending on the topic of study.

 Activities include: